arunhari82/backstage-azure-workitem-backend/README.md

                 - ${AZURE_ORG_NAME}
 ```

-### Restart the devhub pod to see this plugin as a menu item
+### Proceed to configure the frontend plugin for this (https://github.com/arunhari82/backstage-plugin-azure-workitem-dynamic.git)